sorelmitra/learn/verifit/Readme.md

 See example in `test/graphql/test_graphql_1.py`.
 The example connects to an online GraphQL test server.

+**Note**: The example intentionally updates snapshot to showcase that.

 ## Micro-Services Support

 This is done via one of the supported APIs above, or by creating a tool similar to `vitwss` that adapts to whatever the micro-service uses for input/output.